chrisweb/chris.lu/README_WIP.md

 }
 ```

-Note: that for the code element I use the attribute selector [data-line-numbers], this ensures that we only display line numbers for code blocks where you used **showLineNumbers**, if showLineNumbers is set rehype pretty code will add the data attribute **data-line-numbers** else it won't
+Note: that for the code element I use the attribute selector \[data-line-numbers], this ensures that we only display line numbers for code blocks where you used **showLineNumbers**, if showLineNumbers is set rehype pretty code will add the data attribute **data-line-numbers** else it won't

-now run the dev server again and look at the what got generated this time, you will see that the same html &lt;pre&gt; tag and html &lt;code class="language-js"&gt; tag are there (with an attribute that defines which theme is being used) but inside of those two we now have a bunch of span tags with style attribute for the text color
+now run the dev server again and look at the what got generated this time, you will see that the same html \<pre> tag and html \<code class="language-js"> tag are there (with an attribute that defines which theme is being used) but inside of those two we now have a bunch of span tags with style attribute for the text color

 now what can you do with all this: